dolphindb/Tutorials_EN/gui_tutorial.md

 - Specify the username and password when adding server connection, and you will be automatically logged in every time you use this connection.
 - Click on ![](images/gui_tutorial/login_icon.png) in tool bar to specify username and password after you choose a connection.
-- Run login() function in *Editor* after you choose a connection.
+- Run `login()` function in **Editor** after you choose a connection.

-### 5. Execute code
+### 2.3 Execute Scripts

-You can select part of the code, then press `Ctrl + E` to send the code to the DolphinDB Server for execution.
-If no code is selected,  you can click File and Preferences to choose the execution mode you prefer:
+In the GUI's editor, you can select part of the code, then use keyboard shortcut `Ctrl + E` to send the code to the DolphinDB server for execution.
+If no code is selected, the GUI offers 2 execution modes:

 - The line where the current cursor is on will be sent to DolphinDB server for execution
 - The whole script will be sent to DolphinDB server for execution

+Click **File** and then select **Preferences** to switch the execution mode in the pop-up dialog.

-You can find the output or error message in the *Log Browser* Panel, along with execution start time, end time, and elapsed time.
+After code is executed, the output or error message is displayed in the **Log** tab, along with execution start time, end time, and running time.

 ![](images/gui_tutorial/Log_browser.png)

-If the final statement executed returns a vector, matrix or table, the result will be displayed in the form of a table in the *Data Browser* panel.
+If the final statement executed returns a vector, matrix or table, the result will be displayed in the form of a table in the **Data Browser** tab.

 ![](images/gui_tutorial/data_browser.png)

-### 6. View variables and databases
+### 2.4 View Variables and Databases

-You can view all variables in the *Variable Explorer* panel.
+You can view all variables in tree view of **Variable Explorer**.

 ![](images/gui_tutorial/variables_explorer.png)

-If the variable is a vector, matrix, or table, double-click it and a data browser window will pop up.
+If a variable is a vector, matrix or table, double-click it to check the complete data in the data browser.

 ![](images/gui_tutorial/variable_data.png)

-You can also view the column names and data types of all DFS tables on the server under *Database Explorer*.
+View schemata of all DFS databases and their partition tables under **Database Explorer**.

-## User Manual
+## See Also

-For details on the GUI features, please refer to [DolphinDB GUI Manual](https://dolphindb.com/gui_help/index.html).
+For detailed instructions on DolphinDB's client tools, see [Client User Guide](https://dolphindb.com/gui_help/index.html).